 Below is brief comparison of the four types of student loan programs available.
 The interest rates listed here are effective through June 30th, 2014.
 This page will be updated with 2014-15 interest rates once they become available.

 |Federal Perkins Loan||Fixed 5.0% interest rate.
 No fees.
 Awarded to students with exceptional financial need.
 Interest and repayment are deferred until nine months after a student ceases to be enrolled at least half-time.
 More information||Range from $500 to $3,000.||

 |Federal Student Direct Loans||

 Fixed interest rate.
-Subsidized loan interest rate is 3.4%, Unsubsidized loan interest rate is 6.8% interest rate.
-Federal Direct loans have a 1.051% origination fee.
+Subsidized and Unsubsidized loans have an interest rate of 4.66%.
+The interest rate will change to 4.29% on July 1, 2015.
+Federal Direct loans have a 1.073% origination fee.